nicksanford/old-nicksanford.github.io/posts/2016-02-21-elm-is-awesome.markdown

 post](2016-02-16-first-go-at-elm.html).

 Elm has reinvigorated my passion and curiosity in ML style functional programing.
-The Elm courses I worked through reccomend declaring function type signatures before implementing function itself.
+The Elm courses I worked through recommend declaring function type signatures before implementing function itself.
 I love this development workflow because it means you have to think about how your functions will compose on a type level before you write them, which frequently leads you down